 Periurethral bulking injections: during cystoscopy a tiny needle is used to inject a substance into the urethra to bulk up the urethra to reduce urinary incontinence that occurs with activity.

 Sling: A surgical procedure in which a small, thin ribbon of mesh is placed through a vaginal incision under the urethra to reduce urinary incontinence that occurs with coughing, laughing or activity.

-Burch procedure: procedure was introduced in 1950s.
-Still being used as effective anti-incontinence surgery and involves placing sutures on both sides of urethra to create necessary support and treat stress incontinence.
-Can be done via open or minimally invasive approach.
+Burch procedure: the procedure was introduced in the 1950s.
+Still being used as effective anti-incontinence surgery and involves placing sutures on both sides of the urethra to create the necessary support and treat stress incontinence.
+Can be done via an open or minimally invasive approach.

 Bladder Botox injections: Injection of botox in the bladder wall during cystoscopy to relax the muscles of the bladder.
 This treatment temporarily treats urge related urinary incontinence and frequent urination.
-Effect lasts usually for 6-9 months.
+The effect lasts usually for 6-9 months.
 It can be periodically repeated to maintain efficacy.

 Many treatments do not require surgery.
 However, when surgery is necessary, Dr. Kirakosyan offers cutting-edge, minimally invasive approach.